Learning Agile Gate Traversal via Analytical Optimal Policy Gradient

-\item We develop a fully differentiable NN–MPC framework for quadrotor gate traversal.
-By introducing a novel attitude error formulation and deriving the analytical policy gradient, our method enables efficient end-to-end learning.

-\item Our method improves sampling efficiency by several orders of magnitude over naive reinforcement learning approaches.
-Moreover, it achieves millisecond-level onboard planning and control.
+Our contributions are summarized as follows: \begin{enumerate} \item We develop a fully differentiable NN-MPC with learnable time-varying cost weights and a single reference pose for agile and accurate quadrotor gate traversal in confined spaces.
+It enables adaptive objective emphasis online and can be efficiently trained offline with faster gradient computation.

+\item Our framework realizes zero-shot sim-to-real transfer and maintains effective disturbance rejection, as it preserves the online optimization feature of MPC.

-\item We demonstrate our approach on challenging narrow-gate traversal tasks through extensive simulation and real-world experiments, without any additional fine-tuning for sim-to-real transfer. \end{enumerate} The remainder of this paper is organized as follows.
+\item We demonstrate our approach on challenging narrow-gate traversal tasks through extensive simulation and real-world experiments.
+Hardware experiments demonstrate that our method not only achieves accurate and agile gate traversal with peak acceleration of $30\ \mathrm{m/s^2}$, but also enables rapid recovery within $0.85\ \mathrm{s}$ from extreme body-rate disturbances exceeding $1146\ \mathrm{deg/s}$.

+\end{enumerate} The remainder of this paper is organized as follows.
 Section~\ref{sec: MPC formulation} presents the problem formulation.
 Section~\ref{sec: APG} derives the analytical policy gradient.
 Section~\ref{sec: experiments} reports our simulation and experimental results with benchmark comparisons.